Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 ## Run Dpdl scripts

-To run the Dpdl scripting examples start the DpdlClient by executing the following script:
+To run the Dpdl code examples start the DpdlClient by executing the following script:

 on Linux/MacOS
 ```